John Aidan Liddell: Death and legacy

 A memorial to him was also erected at Balliol College, on the west wall of the Chapel passage.
 His VC is on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.

 A plaque also exists in the Church of the Holy Rude in Stirling, close to Stirling Castle, home of his regiment.

+A plaque was unveiled in 2015 at Sherfield-on-Loddon where he and his family lived on the centenary of his achieving the VC.
+There is also a blue plaque at his family home which is now Sherfield School and where his memory is kept alive.

 On 29 August 2017 a memorial was unveiled outside the Discovery Museum in Newcastle upon Tyne, where Liddell and Privates Edward Lawson and Adam Wakenshaw are commemorated.